-University of Kent's "Black Students Guide to Kent" helps Black students navigate university life.
-16 The guide includes products and local services relevant to Black students, like Black hair and beauty salons, Black hair products, and restaurants serving Afro Caribbean cuisines.
+- University of Kent's "Black Students Guide to Kent" helps Black students navigate university life.
+The guide includes products and local services relevant to Black students, like Black hair and beauty salons, Black hair products, and restaurants serving Afro Caribbean cuisines.
 In 2023, funded by the university, Kent Students' Union conducted the Black Student Voices project, which identified a range of actions for the University of Kent and the Union to improve Black student experiences.
-Actions included: providing mandatory training for all staff on EDI, racism and sensitivity; hire more Black staff across both the University and SU; and the SU to host more cultural events in co-creation with students from those cultures.17 In 2024, Kent Students' Union also launched a campaign against racism in collaboration with Canterbury Christ Church Students' Union.
-This centres around a two-part film series featuring eight student athletes from racially and ethnically marginalised backgrounds, who shared how their experiences have been shaped by racial discrimination and prejudice.18
+Actions included: providing mandatory training for all staff on EDI, racism and sensitivity; hire more Black staff across both the University and SU; and the SU to host more cultural events in co-creation with students from those cultures.
+In 2024, Kent Students' Union also launched a campaign against racism in collaboration with Canterbury Christ Church Students' Union.
+This centres around a two-part film series featuring eight student athletes from racially and ethnically marginalised backgrounds, who shared how their experiences have been shaped by racial discrimination and prejudice.
+In the students of the stud - University of Southampton's Awarding Gap Project fosters collaboration between students and the University to develop projects to support students and close the awarding gap.
+19 A panel, which includes Black undergraduate students, oversee activities and interventions.
+This includes a 'Black Freshers' Guide', which has information on student services and support and places of worship. - The Black Sport Collective at the University of Nottingham brings together Black students interested in sport and provides support for them to excel.20 This includes celebrating and

-16 'A Black Student's Guide to Kent,' University of Kent, https://student.kent.ac.uk/life/the-black-student-guide-to-kent,
+16 'A Black Student's Guide to Kent,' University of Kent, https://student.kent.ac.uk/life/the-black-student-guide-to-kent, accessed 9 October 2024.